 Small furnished flats (for one person): Mini studio flats are equipped with a bed and mattress, a set of shelves, a wardrobe, a desk and chair, a fridge, a hotplate, a sink, a shower and in some cases a private toilet (in other cases, the toilet is shared).
 Mini studio flats are let for a period of 12 months.

 Rents vary between € 320 and € 390.
 Tenants have to deposit a warranty of € 150.
-Those flats must also be reserved through the Service des Logements (UCL housing service).
+Those flats must also be reserved through the Service des Logements (UCLouvain housing service).

 How to get a university's accommodation?

 Please note that only students in possession of the autorisation d'inscription (see “First step” here above) can apply for University Housing.

 UCLouvain accommodation is limited and the reservations are made following the principle ‘first-come, first-served’.

 When arriving in Belgium, you have the possibility to stay in the Kot Erasmus for few days (approx. 3 days) in order to take the time to look intensively for an accommodation.
 If you want to get a place in the Kot Erasmus, you must go on their website to subscribe online.